hack3ric/mimic/README.md

 ## Preparation

-Currently Mimic does not ship prebuilt binaries.
-You have to build it from source.
-See [Building from Source](#building-from-source) for more information.
+Mimic currently ships prebuilt packages for Debian 12 and Ubuntu 23.10 in [GitHub releases](https://github.com/hack3ric/mimic/releases).
+For building from source (including AUR and other Debian and Ubuntu versions), see [Building from Source](#building-from-source) for more information.

 You may want to use systemd to manage your Mimic instances.
 See [Usage for Systemd](#usage-for-systemd) for more information.